pyeventsourcing/cookiecutter-eventsourcing/{{cookiecutter.project_slug}}/README.md

 ## Developers

-After cloning the {{cookiecutter.project_slug}} repository, set up a virtual environment and install dependencies by running the following command in the root folder.
+Clone the project repository, set up a virtual environment, and install dependencies.

+Use your IDE (e.g. PyCharm) to open the project repository.
+Create a Poetry virtual environment, and then update packages.

+    $ make update-packages

+Alternatively, use the ``make install`` command to create a dedicated Python virtual environment for this project.

     $ make install